codeminus/framework/codeminus/app-skeleton/app/model/README.md

-Your application models go on this folder
+Your application models goes on this folder